Search

 John: Same day?

-Wendy: This is, yeah, Sprouts.
+Wendy: This is, uh, yeah, Sprouts in San Diego.

-John: Now this is somebody that was a complete stranger.
+John: Now, this is somebody that was a complete stranger?

-John: (laughs).
+John: (laughs)

-Wendy: And, but I was available because I was not unavailable.
-And when your screen is a barrier between you and another then it’s a barrier between you and the gospel.
-Another time I was leaving the grocery store, I packed up my things, I went around to the side of my car to get in my car and there was a woman in the car next to me bent over her steering wheel and her shoulders were shaking, she was obviously crying.
-An older woman and I tapped on the window and I asked her, “Can I pray for you?”
-And she let me in her car, this was pre-COVID-19 and she let me in her car and she shared that her husband had passed away a year before and shopping at the grocery store is still a trigger for her, shopping for one person.
-It’s just so depressing, it makes me wanna cry telling the story.
+Wendy: And when your screen is a barrier between you and another, then it’s a barrier between you and the gospel.
+Another time I was leaving the grocery store.
+I packed up my things.
+I went around to the side of my car to get in my car and there was a woman in the car next to me bent over her steering wheel and her shoulders were shaking.
+She was obviously crying.
+An older woman.
+And I tapped on the window and I asked her, “Can I pray for you?”
+And she let me in her car and she shared that her husband had passed away a year before and shopping at the grocery store is still a trigger for her, shopping for one person.

 Jim: Yeah.